Anthony Russell: Triple killer convicted of rape

 - Published

-A triple killer has been found guilty of the rape of his final victim, who was 18 weeks pregnant.
+A triple killer has been found guilty of the rape of his final victim, who was five months pregnant.

-Anthony Russell, 39, has previously admitted the murders of Julie Williams, her son David Williams and 31-year-old Nicole McGregor, whose body was found in parkland near Leamington Spa.
+Anthony Russell, 39, has previously admitted the murders of Julie Williams, her son David Williams and 31-year-old Nicole McGregor, whose body was found in woodland near Leamington Spa.

-Police said this was "a violent series of killings" over "a period of just seven days" in October 2020.
+The jury heard he had assaulted Ms McGregor just hours after she showed him a picture of her baby scan.

 Russell is due to be sentenced at Warwick Crown Court on Friday.